-In addition to the course requirements mentioned below, each PhD student has to do a compulsory course HS 641: English Communication Skills having contact hours (L-T-P) of as 2-0-2 to improve his/her English language communication skill within its FIRST YEAR of joining the PhD program.
+In addition to the course requirements mentioned below, each PhD student has to do a compulsory course HS 641: English Communication Skills having contact hours (L-T-P) of 2-0-2 to improve his/her English language communication skill within its FIRST YEAR of joining the PhD program.
 This course will have grades as Pass (PP) or No Pass (NP) i.e. it will not affect the CPI of the student.

-Category I: PhD students with M.Tech./M.Phil.
-Or equivalent qualification shall do 2-3 PG level courses of at least 3 credits each and 1 PhD seminar course of at least 2 credits.
+Category I: PhD students with MTech/ ME/ MPhil Or equivalent qualification shall do 2-3 PhD level courses of at least 3 credits each and 1 PhD seminar course of at least 2 credits.

-Minimum number of courses will be 2 PG level courses and one PhD seminar course (i.e. (minimum coursework of 8 credits).
+Minimum number of courses will be 2 PhD level courses and one PhD seminar course (i.e. (minimum coursework of 8 credits).

-Category II: PhD students having M.Sc./M.A/M.Com./M.B.A. or equivalent qualification admitted to a Science or HSS discipline shall do 5-7 courses of at least 3 credits each and 1-2 PhD seminar courses at least 2 credits each.
+Category II: PhD students having MSc/ MA/ MCom/ MBA/ BTech/ BE or equivalent qualification admitted to a Science or HSS discipline shall do 5-7 courses of at least 3 credits each and 1-2 PhD seminar courses of at least 2 credits each.

-Minimum number of courses will be 5 PG level courses and one PhD seminar course (minimum coursework of 17 credits).
+Minimum number of courses will be 5 PhD level courses and one PhD seminar course (minimum coursework of 17 credits).

-Category III: PhD students having B.Tech. /M.Sc. or equivalent qualification admitted to Ph.D. programme in an Engineering discipline shall do 6-8 courses of at least 3 credits each and 1-2 PhD Seminar courses of at least 2 credits each.
+Category III: PhD students having BTech/ BE / MSc or equivalent qualification admitted to PhD programme in an Engineering discipline shall do 6-8 courses of at least 3 credits each and 1-2 PhD Seminar courses of at least 2 credits each.

-Minimum number of courses will be 6 PG level courses and one PhD seminar course (minimum coursework of 20 credits).
+Minimum number of courses will be 6 PhD level courses and one PhD seminar course (minimum coursework of 20 credits).

-- 5. Duration of PhD Coursework: All the Ph.D. students are required to do course work, which shall normally be completed: - (a) Within one semester from the date of joining by the students having M.Tech./M.Phil.
-Or equivalent qualification. - (b) Within the first two semesters from the date of joining by the students having B.Tech. /M.Sc. /M.A. / M.Com. / M.B.A. or equivalent qualification - (c) All the PhD students MUST complete their course under normal circumstances maximum work within ONE year of joining the PhD program. - (d) For any variation other than the requirements mentioned in (a)-(c), permission from the Senate Post Graduate Committee (SPGC) will be required which will consider the recommendations of the Discipline Post Graduate Committee (DPGC) while deciding on the matter. - 6.
-Minimum CPI requirement: Each PhD student must maintain a minimum CPI of 6.0 at the end of each semester.
-Below this CPI, the PhD student will be placed on Academic Probation (AP) which is one time exercise during the entire duration of the PhD programme with maximum deduction of PhD Scholarship up to 50%.
+- 6. Duration of PhD Coursework: All the Ph.D. students are required to do course work, which shall normally be completed: - (a) Within one semester from the date of joining by the students having MTech/ ME/ MPhil Or equivalent qualification. - (b) Within the first two semesters from the date of joining by the students having BTech/ BE/ /MSc /MA /MCom /MBA or equivalent qualification. - (c) All the PhD students MUST complete their course under normal circumstances within ONE year of joining the PhD program. - (d) For any variation other than the requirements mentioned in (a)-(c), permission from the Senate Post Graduate Committee (SPGC) will be required which will consider the recommendations of the Discipline Post Graduate Committee (DPGC) while deciding on the matter. - 7.
+Minimum CPI requirement: Each MSc, MTech and PhD student must maintain a minimum CPI of 6.0 at the end of each semester for continuation in the program.
+Below this CPI, the MSc, MTech and PhD student will be placed on Academic Probation (AP) which is one time exercise during the entire duration of the programme with maximum deduction of Scholarship up to 50%.

-During Academic Probation, the PhD student must secure a CPI of 6.0 for continuation in the PhD programme.
+During Academic Probation, the MSc, MTech and PhD student must secure a CPI of 6.0 for continuation in the MSc, MTech and PhD programme otherwise the student may be terminated from the program.